aashi-1926/snap-optimizer/README.md

 # ❤️ Acknowledgements

-Built for the **Cloudinary Creators Community June Mini Hack** using Cloudinary AI and Flask.
+Developed for the **Cloudinary Creators Community June Mini Hack**.

-Special thanks to the Cloudinary Developer Relations Team for organizing this hackathon.
+Special thanks to the Cloudinary Developer Relations Team for providing the Cloudinary Skills Pack and supporting developers in building AI-powered applications.

 ---

 <div align="center">

-⭐ If you like this project, consider giving it a star!
+### ⭐ If you found this project helpful, consider giving it a Star!

-Made with ❤️ by Aashika Gupta
+Made with ❤️ by **Aashika Gupta**

 </div>